njeleniauskas/audio-player/readme.md

 # General Notes

+functions are written as context/scope → value largely

 **Module Process**
 Throughout the modules, data processing is broken into 3 stages, setting data, updating the UI, and processing the data as audio changes.
 The functions written follow this taxonomy so that the scope of the function is clear.
 Owing to this, some functions will look like they are coming from a state, but are instead going to the defined state.